-Sneezing is the immune system’s common response to allergens.
+Sneezing is the immune system’s standard response to allergens.
 It could also be a warning sign that your home has a mold problem.

 Mold exposure frequently causes a runny or blocked nose.
-This nasal congestion is caused by the body producing extra mucus in an effort to trap mold spores and prevent them from entering the body.
+This nasal congestion is caused by the body producing extra mucus to trap mold spores and prevent them from entering the body.

-Like sneezing, nasal congestion is a common immune response to mold and allergen exposure.
+Like sneezing, nasal congestion is a typical immune response to mold and allergen exposure.

 2. Frequent Headaches